 Reference management software

-To facilitate your reference management, there are several programs you can use.
-As a student or employee at Lund University, you can benefit from the collective license for EndNote.
-Students download the program at Student Portal and employees can download EndNote via Software Center.
-You can also use a free program, such as Zotero or Mendeley.
+To help you manage your references, there are several programs you can use.
+If you are a student or staff member at Lund University, you can use EndNote through the university’s license.
+Students download EndNote at Student Portal and employees via Software Center.
+You can also use a free reference tool, such as Zotero or Mendeley.

-There are several different systems for how to manage references and citations.
-When writing academic texts, it is important to follow the tradition which applies to the subject in question.
+There are different systems for managing references and citations.
+When writing academic texts, it is important to use the system that is standard in your subject area.

-LUSEM’s policy is that all students (apart from Law) are to use LUSEM’s Harvard Referencing Style.
-You can download LUSEM’s Harvard Referencing Style to use in the reference management software program EndNote.
-You can also find LUSEM’s Harvard Referencing Style in the free programmes Zotero and Mendeley - search for Lund University School of Economics and Management.
+LUSEM’s policy is that all students - except those studying Law - should use LUSEM’s Harvard Referencing Style.
+You can download this style to use in the reference management program EndNote.
+It is also available in the free programs Zotero and Mendeley - search for Lund University School of Economics and Management.

 The department of Business Law